Bricktech2000/Notes/notes/derivative.md

 >
 > $\delta\ y - \delta x = x[e[x]] \mid e[x] \text- x : \lceil x \rceil e[x]$
 >
-> the alternative would be the following, by transforming and using the chain [[derivative-rules]]:
+> the alternative would be the following, by transforming and using the chain [[derivative rules]]:
 >
 > $y = x[e[x]]$
 >